In today’s blog post we will start to look into another common symptom; “We have the wrong culture; values and mindset”.

 As soon as you state your values, you have lost them.

-This is a 101 anthropology saying that Dave Snowden often refers to , since then the values can be gamed.
+This is a 101-anthropology saying that Dave Snowden often refers to , since then the values can be gamed.
 An organisation following our set of principles does not need to state any values.
 The good values will come automatically, since they are the result, the symptoms of a good system that follows our evolutionary prerequisites for solving the problems needed to meet the market in a flourishing way.

 But, when people do not feel the open-minded atmosphere; the trust, engagement, motivation, creativity, happiness etc. will go down, which frankly should not be a surprise at all.
 Especially creativity will go down as a result, if it is not possible to make mistakes, when the rules and processes always need to be followed, no matter how bad they are.
 This in turn will generate less innovations, since few people want to be punished, then it is better to follow the processes exactly.

 We also need to be careful with the usage of the terms fixed and growth mindset, since these depends on context.
 No one of them can be stated as better than the other, even if growth mindset feels like the right one.
+What we can see in many organizations nowadays, which has connections to mindset, is that power when employing people is moved from the managers hiring, to HR.
+This is high risk for organizations doing product(/system) development, but not at the same magnitude for production/service organizations!
+Why?
+Here is a deep-dive:

 And once again a warning about blaming the variability, which has been brought up for other areas in several earlier blog posts, especially about queues in Agile development in this series of blog posts.
-Of course our people are different persons, not one of them are the same.
+Of course, our people are different persons, not one of them are the same.
 They have different; gender, culture, personality, etc., and that is a strength within any organisation.
 But, when people feel unmotivated, unhappy, frustrated, etc., many times variability is blamed instead of taking care of the root causes to a bad system.
 We already know that our people are different persons, so we can never ever blame our people for problems within the organisation.
 Instead, a too low fulfilment of our set of principles violates our evolutionary prerequisites, and will consequently make a non-flourishing organisation, which can never ever be blamed on variability.

 In the next blog post, we will talk about our ability as humans to solve problems, which has been the most prominent ability for survival through the evolution, and that is really no difference to the need of today’s organisations to please the market.
-And in the second next blog post, we will have the presentation of the total Prefilled Root Cause Analysis Map.
+And in the second next blog post, we will have the presentation of the total Prefilled Problem Picture Analysis Map.
 C u soon.

 Merriam-Webster online dictionary; culture